 Since 2013, whenRankBrain got launched, search engines are picking up.
 In fact, throughNLP (natural language processing) machines now understand human language.
 Thus, we are finally going back to think out of that little search box into our human consciousness.

-For instance, through our digital assistants we ask more and more questions.
+For instance, through our digital assistants, we ask more and more questions.
 In short, rather than using keywords, we now ask questions and we want an answer.
 The revolution though is that we now want answers not only from Google.
 But also from the websites that populate the web.
 Would you ever talk to a website that speaks in keywords?
 Of course not!
-Yet while it made sense few years ago, it doesn’t anymore.
+Yet while it made sense a few years ago, it doesn’t anymore.

 Search engines are becoming better and better at “interpreting” human language.
 They can extrapolate the information needed to answer our questions.
 Thus, make those blogs and websites speak to us.

 Rather than make our text fit machines’ requirements (as it happened so far), finally authors, bloggers, and content creators canfocus on writing stories.
-Metaphors and anecdotes, in this era should be the rule.
-Rather than focusing all our efforts on keywords we can finally go back to write for people.
+Metaphors and anecdotes, in this era, should be the rule.
+Rather than focusing all our efforts on keywords, we can finally go back to write for people.

 Google meets Aesop

-While writing an article you can now focus on inspiring others while software like WordLift do the rest for you.
+While writing an article you can now focus on inspiring others while software like WordLift does the rest for you.
 For instance, within this article, I created a set of entities within my vocabulary, which explained to search engines what my article is about.
 In fact, by adding a schema markup to my article, I put search engines in condition to understand the content.
 Thus, without placing any keyword within the text I connected the fable to other concepts such as Google and Technology.
 You can see it from the schema markup I created through WordLift: